 - Mulling Spices– these are delicious when used in the apple cocktail recipes that I link below.
 They also make a gorgeous gift!

-- Delicious homemade vanilla extract– this is such a fragrant, charming gift idea.
-It’s also the ultimate spice cabinet accessory!
+- Homemade vanilla extract – this is the ultimate spice cabinet addition!
 Most of my apple recipes require a little vanilla- make sure you have plenty on hand for fall baking.